deltachat/deltachat-pages/en/help.md

 - From the channel's profile, **share the QR code or invite link with others**.

-Subscribers will receive your messages, but they cannot reply to them.
+Subscribers will receive your messages, but they cannot send messages in your channel.
 When subscribing, they will receive **up to 10 older messages**.

 You can see the **view count** beside each message.